LMS-Community/lms-community.github.io/docs/players-and-controllers/index.md

 Several streamers and amps available from [WiiM](https://www.wiimhome.com/) natively support LMS.
 Presently, this includes the WiiM Pro, Pro Plus, Ultra, and Amp.

+Other streaming hardware manufacturers that offer native support of LMS include [Antipodes](https://antipodes.audio/), [Eversolo](https://eversolo.com/), [Holo Audio](https://www.kitsunehifi.com/), [Innuos](https://innuos.com/), [Sonore](https://www.sonore.us/), and [SOtM](https://sotm-audio.com/).

+Hardware streamers running the Android OS -- such as several available from [FiiO](https://www.fiio.com/) -- can install one of the Squeezebox player apps listed below.

+Any Android or Apple mobile device (tablet, phone, mini-PC) can be made into an LMS player with the installation of a controller and/or player app.
+Some of these devices allow connection to an external DAC.

+Any laptop PC, desktop PC, or mini-PC running Windows, macOS, or linux can serve as both LMS player and server.
+Configured with internal or external storage, it can hold your music library while providing convenient file transfer access via remote desktop.
+These devices typically connect via USB to an external DAC or digital receiver.
+A "fanless" configuration -- such as several offered by [MeLE](https://store.mele.cn/collections/mini-pc) -- is ideal if this device is to be placed in the listening room.

 With its "UPnP/DLNA bridge" plugin installed, LMS can play to any DLNA-compatible networked device.

 After 2010 the LMS community developed DIY hardware offerings: